-The development and use or misuse of AI, and the failure to use AI, present risks and challenges that may negatively impact our business.
+The development and use of AI, and the failure to use AI, present risks and challenges that may negatively impact our business.

-Our business operates in a highly-competitive space, and our success may require the adoption of new and emerging technologies, such as AI, and specifically generative AI, by us or our business partners.
-Failure to adapt to a rapidly-changing technological environment or failure to adopt emerging technologies in a timely manner could result in negative impacts to our business.
+Our business is highly-competitive, and our success may require the adoption of new and emerging technologies, such as AI, and specifically generative AI, by us or our business partners.
+Failure to adapt to a rapidly-changing technological environment could result in negative impacts to our business.

 We also face risks from the adoption of new technologies such as AI if we or our business partners use them incorrectly or in ways that introduce new risks.
-Our business partners may incorporate AI tools into their offerings which may not meet existing or rapidly-changing regulatory, ethical or industry standards and may inhibit our or our business partners' ability to maintain an adequate level of service.
+Our business partners may incorporate AI tools into their offerings which may not meet existing or rapidly-changing regulatory or industry standards and may inhibit our or our business partners' ability to maintain an adequate level of service.

-The development of AI technologies is complex, and there are technical and talent challenges associated with achieving the desired level of accuracy, efficiency, and reliability.
+The development of AI technologies is complex, and there are technical challenges associated with achieving the desired level of accuracy, efficiency, and reliability.
 The algorithms and models utilized in generative AI systems may have limitations, including biases, errors, or inability to handle certain data types or scenarios.
 Furthermore, there is a risk of system failures, disruptions, or vulnerabilities that could compromise the integrity, security, or privacy of data inputs or the generated content.
 These limitations or failures could result in reputational harm, legal liabilities, or loss of consumer, customer, employee or business partner confidence.